betterscientificsoftware/bssw.io/Articles/Blog/2025-02-coding-stanards-for-sustainable-software.md

 You will learn about the red, green, refactor cycle and refactoring practices to apply.
 While upfront whiteboarding of design is important to set the initial direction, the TDD process will allow the design to emerge, which might not align with your initial expectations.

-Additionally, you will learn about the "Four Rules of Simple Design" from Kent Beck, which will help you execute your refactoring cycle.
+In addition, you will learn about the "Four Rules of Simple Design" from Kent Beck, which will help you execute your refactoring cycle.
 The rules, in priority order, are:

 1. Passes the tests